-The Videotron Centre, which officially opened in September 2015, is an arena located in Québec City that has 18,400 seats and is home to the Remparts de Québec as well as the host of a variety of events and shows featuring local and international artists.
+The Videotron Centre is an arena located in Québec City that has 18,400 seats and is home to the Remparts de Québec as well as the host of a variety of events and shows featuring local and international artists.
 Through a 25-year agreement entered into with Québec City, Quebecor was granted both the management and naming rights through 2040.
 Quebecor leases the Videotron Centre and generates revenues through the sale of advertisement and sponsorship opportunities as well as through the sale of food and beverages during the events and shows.

-In 2015, Quebecor' Sports and Entertainment segment has entered into an 8-year strategic partnership with AEG Facilities, a leader in sports and entertainment venue management.
-AEG Live, a division of AEG Facilities, supports the Quebecor' Sports and Entertainment segment in booking events, shows and tours for the Videotron Centre.
+AEG Live, a division of AEG Facilities, supports the Quebecor' Sports and Entertainment segment in booking events, shows and tours for the Videotron Centre through an 8-year strategic partnership entered into in 2015.
 Quebecor' Sports and Entertainment segment has also entered into strategic partnerships for the operation of the Videotron Centre with Live Nation Entertainment, involving two of its principal divisions, namely Live Nation Canada, the global market leader in concert production, and Ticketmaster, its ticketing service operating in the Province of Québec under the name "Réseau Admission".
-Finally, Quebecor' Sports and Entertainment segment has entered into a strategic partnership with Levy Restaurants, with an emphasis on building a world class culinary experience in the Videotron Centre's official beer supplier and with Alex Coulombe Itée (the local Pepsi Co distributor) as the Videotron Centre's official supplier of soft drinks, sparkling water and isotonic sports drinks.
+Finally, Quebecor' Sports and Entertainment segment has entered into a strategic partnership with Levy Restaurants, with an emphasis on building a world class culinary experience in the Videotron Centre through a local food and beverage program with Labatt Breweries of Canada as the Videotron Centre's official beer supplier and with Alex Coulombe Itée

+(the local Pepsi Co distributor) as the Videotron Centre's official supplier of soft drinks, sparkling water and isotonic sports drinks.

-On September 12, 2017, the Videotron Centre completed its two full years of operation.
-During its second year of operation, the Videotron Centre hosted 82 sporting events and concerts, 17 corporate events and a total of approximatively 845,000 people attended these events.
+On September 12, 2018, the Videotron Centre completed its third full year of operation.
+During its third year of operation, the Videotron Centre hosted 91 sporting events and concerts and a total of approximatively 812,000 people attended these events.